• Skip to primary navigation

 I was first diagnosed with stage IV bile duct cancer, which is considered an incurable cancer, in March of 2016.
 I was only 37 years old, a husband and new father, and although I was a very healthy and athletic person, I suddenly faced a diagnosis with a 1.5-year life expectancy.

-Yet here I stood a year later, battered but not beaten, choosing to go rock climbing.
+Yet here I stood a year later, battered but not beaten, choosing to climb.

-My scans started showing clear after roughly three months of treatment, but that did not mean I was out of the woods yet, or that the journey had not taken a serious toll.
+My scans started showing clear after roughly three months of treatment, but that did not mean I was out of the woods yet.
 I was paying a steep price for the radiation and endless rounds of chemotherapy and was still in treatment.

-With bleached hair and pale skin from medication, I had become a weakened shell of my former self, shedding at least 15 pounds.
+I soon became a weakened shell of my former self, shedding at least 15 pounds.
 I felt tired all the time and experienced numbness in parts of my hands and feet, due to neuropathy.

-Yet I wanted to climb the sheer tower.
-I had asked Elizabeth to be my wife on top of it a few years prior.
-Since that day, we have climbed it several more times, and every time is special.
-But this day felt especially significant.
+Yet I wanted to climb the sheer tower a year after it all began.
+I had asked Elizabeth to be my wife on top several years ago.
+Over the years, we climbed it a few more times, but this day felt especially significant.

 Why I climbed the spire

 Looking back, I chose to climb the tower because I wanted to prove to myself I could still do it.
-I wanted to show, that though cancer had taken so much of my life, I was still standing—I still clung to who I am, and my love for adventures, like rock climbing, hadn’t diminished.
-I also wanted my climb to encourage other cancer survivors, who could also relate to the identity crisis I was facing.
+I wanted to show, that though cancer had taken so much of my life, I was still standing—I still clung to who I am, my love for adventure and that I was still the same person I was before cancer.

-My wife and I were choosing to live in hope.
-Though cancer had certainly tested my hope, it could not and would not take it away.
+My wife and I chose to live in hope.
+Though cancer had certainly tested my hope, it could not take it away completely.

 I find my biggest source of hope through my relationship with God.
 I love these words from Psalm 77:14 “As for me I will always have hope.”